Issues in the Practice of Therapy

 It is a given that the therapist’s own level of personal development profoundly affects the progress of the client.
 A sexually, emotionally or spiritually repressed or immature therapist will likely reinforce, rather than evolve, the client’s immaturity or repression in exactly those same areas.
 Should we be exploring a client’s world-view, for example of religion or sexuality, before we even accept them as clients and guide them (that is, impose on them) with our beliefs?
 Freudians, Jungians and others don’t ‘check them out’!
 They all believe that they have some access to ‘the truth of how things really are’, or at least should be, and the client needs to be educated in this wisdom.
 For Freudians, penis-envy and the oedipal myth are axiomatic.
 Spiritual inclinations are regressive desires to re-enter the womb and we are traumatised by our parent’s sexuality.
 For Jungians, the Soul’s teleological desire to Individuate underpins all activity.
 It follows from this that all activity, from the soul’s vantage point, is self-regulating; hence the Jungian view on depression will be at odds to the behaviourist view.
 Behaviourists and clinical psychologists confuse the brain with the mind and the mind with the soul, and are all ultimately biologically or materialistically oriented.
 Naturally they will confuse orgasm with ejaculation, confuse statistics with the actual human lives and direct outcomes to successful Ego functioning in society.

-I appreciate that I have made broad generalisations and there are many discussions that might be had over what each therapy aims at and the methods it uses to attain those aims.
+I appreciate that I have made broad generalisations and there are many discussions that might be had over what each therapy aims at and the methods they use to attain those aims.
 But those discussions would be immaterial to my central point at this moment.
 The over-simplification of the complexities of behaviour and potentials of the human experience, promoted by all therapeutic orientations, reduces individuals and their unique pathways into those which can be shaped into pre-existing paradigms and it makes little allowance for the creativity, eccentricity, authentic play, pathos and genius of the actual human.
 But none of this has stopped any of the schools of therapy from imposing their paradigms onto whoever crosses their therapeutic threshold.

 And there’s more.
 Based on my own experience as a client, on listening to my own clients for many years and on fairly extensive study, I have my own views on the state of contemporary therapy.
-I believe that the majority of the individuals who practice as therapists leave much to be desired in terms of their personal lifestyles, and here I only mean here relative to the ‘basic principles’ of conscious living that underpin our system.
+I believe that the majority of the individuals who practice as therapists leave much to be desired in terms of their personal lifestyles, and here I only mean relative to the ‘basic principles’ of conscious living that underpin our system.
 To take a few simple examples, how does a person who does not prepare and eat food consciously, who does no yoga or similar practice and who has not learned and so cannot practice conscious sexuality, how could that person guide another person into physical or sexual well-being?
 Should we not care about such matters?

 The actual value system of the therapist, for example their views on bodies, sexuality, money, charity, art, religion, sickness and death and other areas, are a subject for discussion in itself, one remarkably absent in almost all books on therapy and the training of therapists.
 In addition, we are influenced by the more general moral and social consensus of the historical moment in time in which we find ourselves.
 For instance, before masturbation was bad.
 Now it is good.